cypress-io/cypress/DEPLOY.md

 providers.
 In order to set the version while building we have to set the environment variable with the new version on each CI provider *before starting the build*.

-Use script command `npm run set-next-ci-version` to do this.
+Use script command `yarn set-next-ci-version` to do this.

 ## Building